IWantMyLemons/Personal-Obsidian-Notes/Graph.md

 $$
 $m$ is edges

-A Euler's Path but not a Euler's Circuit exists if there is exactly 2 odd degree vertices
+A Euler's Path but not a Euler's Circuit exists if there is exactly 2 odd degree vertices, in this case the path must start and end on the odd degree vertices

 ---